Beginner Rule Confusion: Serve Bounce Rule

 Also known as: serve bounce rule, regla del bote de saque

 New players frequently expect padel's serve to work like tennis: toss the ball up, strike it overhead.
 It is the opposite.
-The server drops (or bounces) the ball on the ground on their own side, behind the baseline, and must make contact at or below waist height as the ball comes up from that bounce.
-Serving above waist height, tossing the ball into the air and hitting it on the fly, or letting it bounce more than once before contact are all faults.
-The serve must also be struck with the feet behind the baseline (not stepping on or over the line before contact) and must land in the diagonally opposite service box, exactly like the tennis service box rule but applied to a much smaller target.
+The server drops (or bounces) the ball on the ground on their own side, behind the baseline.
+Must make contact at or below waist height as the ball comes up from that bounce.
+Serving above waist height, tossing the ball into the air and hitting it on the fly.
+Another option is letting it bounce more than once before contact are all faults.
+The serve must also be struck with the feet behind the baseline (not stepping on or over the line before contact) and must land in the diagonally opposite service box.
+This is exactly like the tennis service box rule but applied to a much smaller target.
+The other common point of confusion is what counts as the correct bounce count during the serve itself.
+This means the server gets exactly one self-bounce before the swing, not a bounce-hit-bounce sequence.
+If the served ball touches any wall before landing in the receiver's service box.
+It is also a fault, regardless of how the bounce mechanics were executed.
+This means the wall-before-bounce restriction described in the serve's own rule (see Service Box) applies on top of the underarm and bounce requirements.

 Example